Construction Oversight on Complex Residential Projects

 What Happens When an Owner's Rep Enters This Structure

 Conflicting change order evaluation.
 The architect evaluates a change order through the lens of design intent, scope validity, and general cost reasonableness.
 The owner's rep evaluates the same change order primarily through a cost lens, often without the design context that informed the architect's assessment.
-The architect may conclude that a $45,000 change order for a revised structural connection is fair given the engineering complexity.
-The owner's rep, looking at the number without the technical background, may push back on the cost.
-The result: delay and friction.
+The architect may conclude that a change order for a revised structural connection is fair given the engineering complexity.
+The owner's rep, evaluating the same number without the same technical background, may push back on the cost.
+The result can be delay and friction.

 Filtered communication.
-When an owner's rep inserts themselves into the architect-owner communication flow - reviewing the architect's site observation reports before they reach the owner, adding management commentary to the architect's change order evaluations - the directness is lost.
+When an owner's rep inserts themselves into the architect-owner communication flow, reviewing the architect's site observation reports before they reach the owner or adding management commentary to the architect's change order evaluations, the directness can be lost.
 The owner receives a managed version of their architect's professional judgment instead of the judgment itself.

 How CMAR Preserves and Strengthens the Architect's Role